1st Manchester Rifles: Postwar

 When the TA was reconstituted in 1947, the regiment reformed as 465 (Manchester) HAA Regiment RA, with its HQ still at Stretford Road, Hulme.
 It formed part of 70 AA Bde (the former 44 AA Bde based at Salford).

 On 10 March 1955, AA Command was abolished, and there were wholesale disbandments and amalgamations among its units.
 465 HAA Regiment was merged with 310 (8th Bn Lancashire Fusiliers), 360, 574 (7th Bn Lancashire Fusiliers), and 606 (East Lancashire) HAA Rgts to form 314 Heavy AA Regiment, RA, with RHQ at Hulme, and P (Manchester) Battery formed from 465 and 606 HAA Rgts.

 In May 1961, 314 HAA Rgt was broken up, with RHQ and P Bty amalgamated into 252 (The Manchester Artillery) Field Regiment, RA, whose present-day descendants are part of 103rd (Lancashire Artillery Volunteers) Regiment, RA.

 Insignia

-During World War II, the 65th HAA Regiment wore a printed arm badge consisting of a yellow letter 'M' on a green square.
+During the Second World War, the 65th HAA Regiment wore a printed arm badge consisting of a yellow letter 'M' on a green square.

 Battle Honours

 The battalion was awarded the battle honour South Africa 1900–1902 for the service of its volunteers during the 2nd Boer War.
-During World War I the battalion contributed to the honours of the Manchester Regiment.
+During the First World War, the battalion contributed to the honours of the Manchester Regiment.
 The Royal Artillery does not carry Battle Honours, so none were awarded to 65th HAA Regiment.